 The Mason Leader is a villager with the ability to recruit players into the Masons.
 Once part of the Masons, they can talk to each other in secret at night.
+The Masons are sworn enemies of the Illuminati and wish to see them eradicated from the Village in addition to any evil factions that are present.

 - The Mason Leader is seen as member of the village by the Seer.